 Each student in the MFT program will be assigned an academic advisor.
 Your advisor will serve as your guide while in the program - it is necessary that you make contact with your advisor periodically and utilize the faculty member's services on your behalf.
 You may meet with your advisor during regularly scheduled office hours by appointment.
 Your advisor also provides you with structure and guidance to navigate the paperwork and procedures associated with your graduate studies and review your academic progress and professional development in the program.
-The program has a protocol for meeting with students to carry out specific tasks at set points in the program (see Appendix IV).

 Graduation Requirements for the M.S.
-Degree.
+Degree

 Graduation is the first major milestone in launching a student's career as a professional and marks the beginning of an ongoing process of credentialing, continuing education, and ongoing personal growth.
 The faculty must recommend that the student is ready to take on the challenges of professional life.
-In preparing for graduation, the student must have completed all of the items listed on his or her Planned Program, including all of the prerequisite courses, core counseling courses, specialization courses, practicum and internship (including 400 clinical contact hours and a minimum of 100 supervision hours by an AAMFT Approved Supervisor), and capstone project; and must complete the thesis, if this option was chosen.
+In preparing for graduation, the student must have completed all of the items listed on their Planned Program, including all the prerequisite courses, specialization courses, practicum and internship (including 400 clinical contact hours and a minimum of 100 supervision hours by an AAMFT Approved Supervisor), capstone project, and passing the CCSU MFT Exam; and must complete the thesis, if this option was chosen.
 At various points, faculty members have opportunities to provide each student with feedback as to progress toward graduation and professional development.
-Once all requirements have been satisfactorily met, an "Application for Graduation" form must be filed with the School of Graduate Studies by February 15th of the year the student wishes to graduate for May and August graduations, and by October 1st for December conferral of the Master's degree.
+Once all requirements have been satisfactorily met, an "Application for Graduation form" must be filed with the School of Graduate Studies by February 15th of the year the student wishes to graduate for May and August graduations, and by October 1st for December conferral of the Master's degree.
 It is the student's responsibility to ensure that the proper paperwork is filed by the appropriate deadline.
 The Graduate School will then check to ensure that you have completed all of the courses listed on your Planned Program.
-Students will graduate with a Master of Science in Marriage and Family Therapy (M.S.M.F.T.).
+Students will graduate with a Master of Science in Marriage and Family Therapy (M.S.
+MFT).